doron227/Apartment_discount-/README.md

 <p align="center">
 <img src="https://github.com/doron227/Dira-lottery-/blob/main/images/fig3.png" width="450" height="200" />

 **In addition** to the email which notifies on upcoming lotteries in a given city at a given price chosen by the user, the user will receive another email with a weekly update.
-This email officially updates on cities where the previous final price per square meter in the lottery is found to be lower than the average price per square meter in that city.
+This email officially updates on cities where the final price per square meter in the lottery is found to be lower than the average price per square meter in that city among the projects that are currently open.
 In this list you can find 3-5 cities with the biggest discount.